pascalschreck/ADG2021/README.md

 ## Intersection of two planes in 3D
 This is our first example in the paper.
 As explained, Bip is unable to add new points in a proof.
 Prolog programmers would say that it works with the closed word hypothesis.

 This is why we only give the proof that *if the intersection of two different planes contains at least two points*, this intersection is a line.
-The existence of that points is proved by hand in the paper using existential axioms.
+The existence of that points is proved by hand in the paper.
+To do this existential axiomes are applied (by hand).
 ## Dandelin-Gallucci's theorem
 We already published a paper about this theorem, this is why it is not explained with great details in our paper.
 ## Desargues's theorems